jamischarles/godot-find-hidden-obj/README.md

 ## Current UI
 ![Screenshot of app](./screenshot.png?raw=true "Title")

+## Known Bugs
+When generating new scene / overwriting old one, delete first, and close tabs with those files.
+This will avoid stale cache issues

 ## Adding Level (with new canvas image)
 1. Add new image to 00_canvas_images